St. Louis – A City Composed of Beautiful Red Brick

 Beautiful Brick

-Driving through the City of St. Louis, it is hard not to notice all the beautiful red brick architecture.
+Driving through St. Louis, it is hard not to notice all the beautiful red brick architecture.
 Our city is built of red brick!
-Have you ever wondered why so much of our architecture is composed of the red bricks?
+Have you ever wondered why so much of our architecture is composed of it?
 St. Louis is in a rare league of cities that also have a lot of red brick – Philadelphia, Boston, Baltimore and New York.
 Read on to find out!

-At the City’s founding, most structures were built out of wood.
-However, the face of the city would vastly change after the night of May 17, 1849.
-That was the night of the St. Louis Great Fire.
+At the City’s founding, most structures were constructed with wood.
+However, the face of the city would vastly change after May 17, 1849.; the night of the St. Louis Great Fire.
 A small fire broke out on the steamboat White Cloud.
 Crewmen doused the fire, but they must not have gotten the fire out completely because around 10 pm flames burst from the steamboat.
 It was a windy night and the fire spread from steamboat to steamboat.
 The fire then spread to what is currently Laclede’s Landing and continued to spread into the city.
 In all, 418 buildings were destroyed which was most of downtown.
 The Great Fire created a need for a better, flame-retardant building material as well as rebuilding most of downtown St. Louis.

 St. Louis was founded between the Missouri and Mississippi rivers in the Mississippi river valley.
 As such, both rivers dump rich deposits of clay into the river valley.
 St. Louis is home to red brick because we sit on a large deposit of high-quality red clay called the Cheltenham Syncline.
 This large clay deposit is located under current day Dog Town and The Hill neighborhoods.
 By the mid 1800’s there were active clay mines in the area.
 The clay miners were predominantly Irish and Italian immigrants – who stayed and built their homes in the area, thus creating the Irish neighborhood of Dogtown and the Italian neighborhood of The Hill.